- About UHD

 Enrollment in a developmental course exceeding 18 hours of developmental work.
 Once 18 attempted hours of course work has been accumulated, registration in a developmental course will result in the additional charge.
 An attempt is defined as an enrollment that results in a letter grade (including S, U, IP and W).
 A developmental course is defined as ENG 1101, ENG 1201, ENG 1300, ENG 130A, MATH 030C, MATH 030L, MATH 0300, MATH 1201, MATH 120C, MATH 130L, MATH 130T, MATH 1300, RDG 1101, RDG 1201, RDG 130C and RDG 1300.
 If the course(s) is dropped, the refund in effect at the time of the withdrawal will be applied to the additional charge as well.

 In addition, state legislation put into effect several years ago states that courses taken by any student who attempt more than 45 hours over those required by their degree plans will not be funded by the state.
-For instance, if the major you are pursuing requires that you complete 132 hours and you attempt (not complete, but attempt) more than 177 hours, the state will no provide funds for those courses and you will be charged the difference, essentially equivalent to the rate charged non-resident and international students.
-This amounts to a significant difference in charges.
-For example, a resident student taking 12 hours will pay $1,663.00.
-A non-resident taking the same course load will pay $4,975.
+For instance, if the major you are pursuing requires that you complete 132 hours and you attempt (not complete, but attempt) more than 177 hours, the state will not provide funds for those courses and you will be charged the difference, essentially equivalent to the rate charged to non-resident and international students.

 Do these Restrictions Apply to Me?